edi-rose/NeuralNaughtsAndCrosses/README.md

 Steps:

 1. To train a network live I will have too:
-     --> Get the board state after each turn
-     --> turn it into a string of an array nine numbers '[1, -1, 0, 0, 1, -1, 1, 1, 0]'
+     --> Get the board state after each turn (done) --> turn it into a string of an array nine numbers '[1, -1, 0, 0, 1, -1, 1, 1, 0]' (done)
+     --> send it to the API
-     --> create a post request and send it to the DataBase --> Every time something is added to the database take it on the backend --> turn it back into an array
+     --> send it to the Database
+     --> Every time something is added to the database take it on the backend --> turn it back into an array
      --> train the network off of the new array

 How to use?